How long can I lend media from the library?

 To search for articles from many different publishers, it's better to use the Web of Science and use the link to the full-text version (if it is available for the UFZ): Web of Science

 Where and how can I search for journals?The UFZ’s journal stock is recorded in the catalogue.
 This catalogue is called WebOPAC in our system.
-It can be found on the library homepage under "catalogue" or under this link.
+It can be found on the library homepage under "catalogue" or here

 To look for journals, select "journal" from the pull-down menu before you start your search.